 If you don’t have the time to research benchmarks, or if you don’t feel confident enough in your ability to pick the right processor for your next gaming machine, fear not.
 We at Tom’s Hardware have come to your aid with a simple list of the best gaming CPUs offered for the money.

-Our 2015 CPU Charts have been recently updated to include new benchmarks, workloads and more than 50 CPU test subjects.
+Our CPU Charts have been recently updated to include new benchmarks, workloads and more than 50 CPU test subjects.
 We’ll continue adding to the list just as we have in the past.
 The CPU Hierarchy table has also been updated and is now located in its own separate article.

 Updates - May 2016